jlinclabs/hyp-did/TERMS.md

 a crypto keypair

+## Host Keys

+the signing keypairs used by the jlinx-node that host the document

-## Author Keys
+## Owner Keys

-a signing key pair used to sign changed to a document you author
+the signing key pair used to sign changed to a document you own

 ## Read Key

-A secret used to decrypt the blocks of an encrypted document
+A secret given along with the document id used to decrypt the blocks of an encrypted document

 ## Document